thephpleague/oauth2-server/auth-server.md

 ## validateAuthorizationRequest() : AuthorizationRequest

-This function is used to validate an incoming authorization requests.
-It checks to ensure that a user has authorized a client to access their protected resources.
-If the authorization check passes, the server will issue an instance of `AuthorizationRequest`, which can be used with the `completeAuthorizationRequest()` method.
-This method is used by the Authorization Code Grant and the Implicit Grant.
+This function is used to validate an incoming authorization request, checking that a user has authorized a client to access their protected resources.
+If the check passes, the server will issue an instance of `AuthorizationRequest`, which can be used with the `completeAuthorizationRequest()` method.

+This Authorization Code and Implicit Grant make use of this method.

 ## completeAuthorizationRequest() : ResponseInterface